FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_bp_intro.md

 Advanced Routing External Script step provides the functionality to run a script from the underlying file system.
 From version 5.5 and above, the External Script routing step exposes a property in the form of а checkbox which adds extra functionality in the external script execution.

-By default, when running <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> as an operating system superuser ("root"), external scripts are executed with impersonating the user account which has triggered the routing step, thus limiting the set of commands and scripts which can be run due to the lack of permissions.
+By default, when running {{< SecureTransport/componentshortname  >}} as an operating system superuser ("root"), external scripts are executed with impersonating the user account which has triggered the routing step, thus limiting the set of commands and scripts which can be run due to the lack of permissions.

-When enabling the "Execute script as root administrator" checkbox, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will use the system superuser to run the specified script and will not impersonate the user account.
+When enabling the "Execute script as root administrator" checkbox, {{< SecureTransport/componentshortname  >}} will use the system superuser to run the specified script and will not impersonate the user account.

 > **Note:**
 >
 > SecureTransport administrators must be fully aware that running external scripts with operating system superuser permissions grants privileges to execute a full scope of commands which might harm the server irrevocably.

-<span class="mc-variable axway_variables.Company_Name variable">Axway</span> recommends running external scripts without root permissions.
+{{< SecureTransport/companyname  >}} recommends running external scripts without root permissions.